EMPLOYMENT LAW NEWS

 Canada has several provincial wage rate updates – on top of a federal minimum wage update – this spring.

-What are the Canada Minimum Wage Rate Updates for Employers in 2025?
+Canada Minimum Wage Rate Updates for Employers in 2026

 Canada’s Federal Minimum Wage

-The minimum wage for federally regulated industries and workplaces in Canada, which includes businesses in air transportation, banks, port services, broadcasting, postal services, etc., updated to $17.75 per hour on April 1, 2025.
+The minimum wage for federally regulated industries and workplaces in Canada, including those in air transportation, banks, port services, broadcasting, postal services, etc., increased to $18.15 per hour on April 1, 2026.

 Alberta

 Alberta’s minimum wage last increased on Oct.
 1, 2018, to $15.00.
-There are no further scheduled increases for the province currently.
+There are no further scheduled increases for the province.

 British Columbia